If you enjoy being a team member, have a strong interest in the legal environment, and are a problem solver, then consider a career as a Law Clerk.

 Law Clerks play a vital role in today’s modern law offices, business organizations, and government.
 This two-year program prepares students to work closely with lawyers and paralegals and perform a variety of tasks that support the practice of law.

 During the first year, students will embrace an active-learning environment.
 Students are introduced to basic legal research skills and learn to prepare documents based on simulated fact scenarios.
-Initial curriculum will build a solid knowledge base of the major areas of law (real estate, family, criminal, and civil litigation) and will lay the foundation for applied learning in the second year as assignment and project-based curriculum emerges.
+Initial curriculum will build a solid knowledge base of the major areas of law (real estate, family, criminal, corporate, wills and estates, and civil litigation) and will lay the foundation for applied learning in the second year as assignment and project-based curriculum emerges.
 Students may participate in the optional work experience in the fourth term that provides more than 150 hours of hands-on learning and skill development.

 Students become familiar with the Law Clerk world during field trips to court houses, land registries, local administrative tribunals, law libraries, and through advice and knowledge of notable guest speakers and experienced faculty.
 The Law Clerk practicum in the second term provides students the valuable opportunity to participate in mock job interviews with members of the legal profession.